OnionIoT/documentation/.github/ISSUE_TEMPLATE/documentation-Story-List.md

 ###  2. Create a short statement explaining the objectives and goals for this Chapter.

 # **To-Do:**
-- [ ] List 1: Subtask 1: Subject expert creates a document of ideas for the new chapter.
+- [ ] Subtask 1: Subject expert creates a document of ideas for the new chapter.
-- [ ] List 2: Subtask 2: Technical Writer creates a list of articles that will go into the new chapter.
+- [ ] Subtask 2: Technical Writer creates a list of articles that will go into the new chapter.

 Subtask 3: Create List of tickets for the articles to be created in this chapter
-- [ ] List 1: Task 1 for Article 1: title goes here
+- [ ] Task 1 for Article 1: title goes here
-- [ ] List 2: Task 2 for Article 2: title goes here
+- [ ] Task 2 for Article 2: title goes here
-- [ ] List x: Task x for Article x: title goes here
+- [ ] Task x for Article x: title goes here

 _(add more +/- tasks as needed.
 One for each article.)_